rlratcliffe/camel-condition-creator/README.md

             .log(LoggingLevel.INFO, "Fourth log ").id("fourth")
 ```

-Routes can either be accessed by the name automatically given to them ("route1", "route2", etc) or by the set by them with `.routeId("firstRoute")`.
+Routes can either be accessed by the name automatically given to them ("route1", "route2", etc) or by the id set by using `.routeId("firstRoute")`.

 ## Contributing
 Pull requests are welcome.